 - Melt the 100g white chocolate in a heatproof bowl set over a pan of barely simmering water.
 As soon as the chocolate has melted and is smooth, remove from the heat and allow to cool for a few minutes before stirring in the batter.

 - Using a rubber spatula or wooden spoon, stir in the flour.
 Finally, fold in the chopped chocolate.
-If you feel like adding some mini eggs to the batter, lightly bash the packet with a rolling pin to break them up a little first.
+Lightly bash the packet of mini eggs (take some out to reserve for the top first!) with a rolling pin to break them up a little first.
 Why do I suggest this?
 If you add them whole, the blondies will be a nightmare to cut.
 It just makes life a little easier!
+Stir the crushed mini eggs into the batter.

-- Pour the mixture into the lined tin and bake for 30-35 minutes or until the top is set.
+- Pour the mixture into the lined tin and bake for 25-30 minutes or until the top is golden and set.
 The blondie will still wobble slightly in the middle, but will firm up on cooling.
-Immediately after removing from the oven, press the mini eggs into the blondie.
-Leave to cool completely in the tin for at least 2 or 3 hours before cutting into squares.
+Immediately after removing from the oven, press the reserved mini eggs into the blondie.
+Leave to cool completely in the tin for at least four hours or ideally overnight before cutting into squares.

 Nutrition Information: